niharika-sojitra/oracleMnist/OracleMnist/Dataset.md

 ## Get the Data

 You can directly download the dataset from [Google drive](https://drive.google.com/drive/folders/1JtckCILRwVloa54_DQA5zBTv4e5NJCgs?usp=sharing) or [Baidu drive](https://pan.baidu.com/s/1HXbr-23ib4aISOQKXy3HzQ) (code: 5pq5).
 The data is stored in the **same** format as the original MNIST data.
+Github link to dataset [Oracle](https://github.com/wm-bupt/oracle-mnist).

 The result files are listed in following table.

 | Name  | Content | Examples | Size |
 | --- | --- |--- | --- |